palantir/bulldozer/README.md

   repository settings
 * Branch protection rules are preventing `bulldozer[bot]` from [pushing to the branch][push restrictions].
-Github apps can be added to the list of restricted push users, so you can allowlist bulldozer specifically for your repo.
+Github apps can be added to the list of restricted push users, so you can allow Bulldozer specifically for your repo.

 [push restrictions]: https://help.github.com/articles/about-branch-restrictions/
 [a workaround]: #can-bulldozer-work-with-push-restrictions-on-branches